 Additionally, automated notifications and dashboards empower tax officers to monitor discrepancies in SGST declarations, thereby improving the identification of evasion or under-reporting.
 This digital oversight has facilitated the recovery of substantial amounts in incorrectly claimed credits and underpaid taxes.

-SGST Tax Rates
+SGST Slab Rates

 SGST rates mirror the central GST rates and fall under standard slabs of 5%, 12%, 18%, and 28%.
 Therefore, the SGST portion in these slabs is 2.5%, 6%, 9%, and 14%, respectively.
 These rates are applicable across a wide range of goods and services depending on their classification under the HSN (Harmonized System of Nomenclature) code.